jarviscanada/jarvis_data_eng_CarlaCastaneda/core_java/grep/README.md

 (30-60 words)
 Discuss the memory issue and how would you fix it

+The problem I was presented with was assuming we want our grep app to proces large amounts of data that is bigger than physical memory with a small heap memory size.
+The best way to fix this is using Stream Apis and bufferReader to read the files.

 # Test
 How did you test your application manually? (e.g. prepare sample data, run some test cases manually, compare result)